What Is Ethos? An In-Depth Look at the User-Centric Cryptocurrency

-What is Ethos?
+What Is Ethos?

 Ethos is a U.S.-based company and cryptocurrency.
 Their mission is to make it easy for anyone to own cryptocurrencies.
 In order for cryptocurrency to gain acceptance in society, it needs to be simple to use.
 Ethos proposes an easy-to-use universal wallet and fiat gateway that makes buying, trading, and managing your crypto assets simple.

 Ethos was formerly known as Bitquence since its debut in 2017.
 They later changed the name to Ethos in November.
 Under the new name, interest in the project grew steadily after the ICO.
-Ethos’s popularity exploded in the first week of 2018, as evidenced by the price of ETHOS coin.
+Its popularity exploded in the first week of 2018, as evidenced by the price of ETHOS coin.

 Ethos Universal Wallet